kuwala-io/kuwala/README.md

 #### Run the demo

-From inside the root directory run
+Launch Docker in the background and from inside the root directory run:

 ```zsh
 cd kuwala/scripts && sh initialize_core_components.sh && sh run_cli.sh